Michael Moore (Scottish politician): Scotland Act 2012

 On 30 November 2010 Moore announced plans for the Scottish Parliament to receive new tax and borrowing powers.
 The proposals, outlined in the Scotland Bill were based on the recommendations of the Calman Commission which looked at how to improve devolution in Scotland.
 The bill provided the Scottish Parliament with borrowing powers for the first time as well as providing opportunity for Holyrood to set a "Scottish Income Tax" rate each year from 2015.
 Should the proposals go through, the Scottish Parliament would be responsible for raising approximately 35% of the revenue it spends with the remainder being funded by the United Kingdom block grant.
 In addition to tax and borrowing, the Scotland Bill announced measures to transfer areas such as setting the drink drive limit and national speed limits in Scotland.
 Speaking about the bill Moore said: "This Bill is the culmination of work by three Scottish political parties, numerous impartial experts, two successive UK Governments and the two Parliaments in London and Edinburgh."
 He said that future Scottish Governments would have more accountability for the financial decisions they make and said that the bill addressed a number of "major issues and takes the settlement forward in a powerful and positive way."

 Backbencher

 Moore was replaced as Scottish Secretary by Alistair Carmichael in October 2013.
 The Guardian newspaper said that HM Government wanted "a more combative figure" to argue against Scottish independence in the 2014 referendum.
 Moore became a backbench MP.

 Private Member's Bill

 In 2014, he came second in a ballot to determine who could first introduce a Private Member's Bill, behind his LibDem colleague Andrew George.
 Moore pledged to introduce a bill committing the UK Government to devote a minimum of 0.7 per cent of its national income to international aid.

 The Bill passed successfully through all stages in the House of Commons and House of Lords, under the title of the International Development (Official Development Assistance Target) Bill 2014-15 and received Royal Assent as the International Development (Official Development Assistance Target) Act 2015 on 26 March 2015.

+2015 Election

+At the 2015 election, Moore stood for the fifth time in the Berwickshire, Roxburgh and Selkirk constituency.
+He lost it in the SNP landslide of that election, coming behind the SNP and Conservatives, receiving only 18.7% of the votes cast, compared to 45.4% in 2010.

+Post-Politics

+Moore now works as the Chief Executive of British Private Equity and Venture Capital Association (BVCA).
+He was formerly (from 2015-2019) a Senior Adviser at PwC, where he worked in Deals and also supported the firm’s Regional leadership.
+Since 2016, he has also been the chairman of Borders Book Festival.

+He now lives in Darnick in the Scottish Borders, with his wife and two children.